TheCodingJsoftware/Hutterite-Bookshelf-Text-Scripts/README.md

 ### How long did it take to develop the Hutterite Bookshelf?
 - Started development on March 4, 2020.
 Since then and some gaps between I've been working almost fully on the app.
 I'm always trying to make it more unique and stand out to the other competitor apps.
 I can't give an exact time frame on how many hours I've spent coding and designing this app.
 Roughly around 6 months of developing, around 4-6 hours each day which is approximately 1000+ hours.

-### Why did you make 'another' Bookshelf app if there are already good ones?
+### Why did you make 'another' song app if there are already good ones?
 - Complicated question, I was dissatisfied with both [Bookshelf](https://play.google.com/store/apps/details?id=com.cedrontech.adb) and [IchSing](https://play.google.com/store/apps/details?id=io.cs.ichsing).
-Don't get me wrong, they are great apps.
+Don't get me wrong, they are fantastic apps and the developers did a wonderful job.
 But they lack features that I think a digital song book should have, and features that I personaly wanted.
-  - One small issue I had was, the lack of **dark theme**.
+  - One big issue I had was, the lack of **dark theme**.
 Silly as it may seem, but this is true.
 Being a developer and spending lots of my day staring a screen is hard on the eyes, So naturally I want to have a dark theme for everything I use.
 I payed extra attention to detail when designing dark theme for this app, simply because it's something any new application should include.
-I am aware that IchSing does provide dark theme.
+I am aware that [IchSing](https://play.google.com/store/apps/details?id=io.cs.ichsing) does provide dark theme.
   - Another feature that the other song book apps don't deliver as well is searching, while IchSing has great searching, but the original Bookshelf does not.
 I still have alot of work to do with our search engine in the Hutterite Bookshelf app to match that of IchSing.
   - From a design aspect, both apps look really similar, mainly because they were developed in Kotlin, and/or Java using Android Studio.
-The Hutterite Bookshelf was made using a Game Engine and written in C# which is basicly C's younger brother, being from same family of programming languages, but C# has been more modernized.
-Is that better?
+The Hutterite Bookshelf was made using a Game Engine and written in C# programming language which is basicly C's younger brother, being from same family of programming languages.
+C# has been more modernized by microsoft.
+Is a game engine better?
 No. But this gives me ALOT more control on the most important aspect of an app.
 The User Experience and User Interface.
 I'm not limited by the tools Android gives you with their native UI elements.
 I designed my own UI from the ground up, giving it a more relaxing/refresing and new look.
   - The lack of customizability in both apps for me personaly is a no no.
   - One final issue that really dissapointed me from both apps, is the bookmark system, both of them have no bookmarking.
-Being able to bookmark a song, and returning right where you left off, is a necessity in for any digital book app.
+Being able to bookmark a song, and returning right where you left off, is a necessity for any digital book app.
 This feature is one that both apps do not have.
 - This may seem like just a rant about me complaining about the apps.
 But it's not.
-Im comparing differences.
+Im comparing differences from my perspective (which may seem like a rant).
 I took things I didn't like about either app and tried my best to make my own version of how I think a song book app should be.

 ### Will you be adding playbacks for each song?
 - Short answer.
   - No.
 - Reason
-  - This is where IchSing is way better, because it is probably more community driven *(this is just a guess)*.
+  - This is where [IchSing](https://play.google.com/store/apps/details?id=io.cs.ichsing) is way better, because it is probably more community driven *(this is just a guess)*.
 The Hutterite Bookshelf was developed by only one person (me), in my own time as a hobby.
 Other support such as testing and constructive criticism was provided by my family.
 I don't have tools/equipment/time/resources/voice to sing every song and record it.
 The app is optimized and setup for such a feature, but until I am capable of singing and recording all the songs to superb quality, this sadly won't be added anytime soon.

 ### Will you be adding more books?
 - Short answer.